 You may think LinkedIn advertising has to cost money but the platform also offers a wealth of ways to promote your business or services which are entirely free and can help you connect with potential customers or clients.
-So if you’re looking for ways to utilise the platform to best effect without running paid-for LinkedIn ads, let us help.
+So if you’re looking for ways to utilise the platform to best effect without running paid-for LinkedIn ads, here are seven ways to do so.

 LinkedIn was launched in 2003 and its purpose was to connect the professionals of the world.
-Fast forward to 2022 and it’s fulfilled that vision and more.
+Fast forward to today and it has fulfilled that vision and more.
 If you’re promoting a business today, it can quite literally pay to be on the platform – but only if you’re utilising it to its full potential.

-With more than 830 million members worldwide and 58 million companies on LinkedIn, that’s a lot of eyes on your company without necessarily having to spend money on LinkedIn ads to promote or boost specific posts.
+With millions of members and companies on LinkedIn, there is already a lot of eyes on you without necessarily having to spend money on LinkedIn ads to promote or boost specific posts.

 LinkedIn offers a wealth of different features allowing you to post content, advertise jobs or connect with your target audience at no cost, harnessing the power of social media for businesses to great effect.